-Description: Intended for Computer Science majors and all others interested in the first course in programming.
-An overview of the fundamentals of computer science emphasizing problem solving, algorithm development, implementation, and debugging/testing using an object-oriented programming language.
+Description: This course is intended for Computer Science majors and all others interested in the first course in programming.
+This course is an overview of the fundamentals of computer science emphasizing problem solving, algorithm development, implementation, and debugging/testing using an object-oriented programming language.